MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-write-spnego-authenticator.md

 #  Write a SPNEGO Authenticator for Microsoft Edge on Android

 Third parties can enable SPNEGO authentication in Microsoft Edge for Android.
-To do this, they must provide a SPNEGO Authenticator.
+To provide this authentication, they must provide a SPNEGO Authenticator.
 This article describes the interface between Edge and the SPNEGO Authenticator.

 ## Introduction

 The SPNEGO Authenticator is provided by an Android Service.
-This must be incorporated in an app, provided by the third party, that's installed on the user's device.
+The authenticator must be incorporated in an app, provided by the third party, that's installed on the user's device.
 The app is responsible for managing any accounts used for SPNEGO authentication, and for all communication with the SPNEGO server.

 The SPNEGO Authenticator is an Android AccountAuthenticator.
 As such it must follow the pattern described in [AbstractAccountAuthenticator](https://developer.android.com/reference/android/accounts/AbstractAccountAuthenticator#getAuthToken(android.accounts.AccountAuthenticatorResponse,%20android.accounts.Account,%20java.lang.String,%20android.os.Bundle)).
 It must implement an authenticator class derived from `AbstractAccountAuthenticator`.